Sign-making is one of the best applications of a CNC router.

-You have options to choose a spindle at an extra cost while purchasing an IS-M CNC router.
-ShopSabre offers an HSD spindle and ATC spindle with 10 tool position rotary carousel.
+You have the options to choose a spindle at an extra cost while purchasing an IS-M CNC router.
+ShopSabre offers an HSD spindle and an ATC spindle with 10 tool position rotary carousel.

 ATC spindle reduces machining time and effort and increases your CNC sign-making capability.